markusmo/weltladenbaden/docs/index.rst

-.. weltladen documentation master file, created by sphinx-quickstart.
+..
+Weltladen documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to weltladen's documentation!
+Welcome to Weltladen's documentation!
 ====================================================================

 Contents: